Best Dive Sites in the Abacos, Bahamas

 The Skyscrapers

-The coral structures here reach the surface and can include black-tip sharks.
+The coral structures here reach the surface and may feature black-tip sharks.

 The Maze

-Just as it sounds, this reef structure features lots of maze-like tunnels, but still good light.
+As its name suggests, this reef structure features maze-like tunnels, but still offers good light.

-Learn more about a Bahamas charter yacht vacation with Navigare so you can jump in the water and check out these world-famous dives.
+Learn more about a Bahamas charter yacht vacation with Navigare so you can jump in the water and check out these world-famous dive sites.
 Our Navigare base is located at the Conch Inn Marina in Marsh Harbor, only minutes from the airport.
-And our charter specialists are standing by to guide you with the rental of your diving equipment while you sail with us!
+All of our charter yachts come equipped with snorkeling gear, ensuring that every guest can enjoy the vibrant underwater world of the Bahamas.
+If you’re interested in diving, our charter specialists are happy to assist with arranging additional equipment rentals during your sailing adventure.